SpencerJDennis/Auberry-Amethyst/README.md

 #### Friday, 12/21
 * 3:00am - 6:00am & 9:00am - 10:00am - Refactored project to remove state and update multiple components.

-* 10:00am - 12:00am - fixed contact us form/added css to footer.
+* 10:00am - 12:00pm - fixed contact us form/added css to footer.

+* 12:00pm - 3:40pm - added lots of css and refactored some of the code in components.